Fall 2014 Course Offerings

 What is unique about the CAC is its holistic, collaborative, and interdisciplinary approach to addressing the needs of children and families.
 In all its work, the CAC collaborates closely with all of the other clinics at Rutgers School of Law and with professionals in other disciplines in addressing the multiple issues, legal and non-legal, that the children and their families may face.
 In addition to fundamental lawyering skills, substantive law, and professional responsibility, the CAC’s curriculum teaches law students the importance of evaluating cases in a comprehensive manner and how to work effectively with persons from other disciplines.

-Children & the Law Seminar
+Children and the Law Seminar

 A basic course in sales, secured transactions, and negotiable instruments.
 Depending on the professor, course coverage can include Uniform Commercial Code articles 2 (sales), 2A (leases), 3 (negotiable instruments/payments), 4 (bank deposits), 4A (funds transfers), 5 (letters of credit), 8 (investment securities), and 9 (secured transactions).